 Policy Engine - It is a security component that validates whether an actor is allowed to access a protected resource, following the requirements in an access policy.

 Policy Enforcement Point (PEP) – The authority that will only let an Access Requester connect to the Access Supplier if the Policy Decision Point allows it.

-Policy Decision Point (PDP) – The policy engine validating Access requests and provided attributed against the Access Policy (as defined in the Policy Administration Point).
+Policy Decision Point (PDP) – The policy engine validates access requests and provides attributes against the Access Policy (as defined in the Policy Administration Point).

 Policy Administration Point (PAP) – The location where the different types of owners define the access policy.

 Policy Information Point – The authority that refers to the (external) trusted providers of attributes that will be used in the Access Decision.
 An example is the myacclaim.com service that administers Open Badges of certifications, such as CISSP and MSCP.

 CBAC – Context-Based Access Control or Claims-Based Access

 CIAM – Consumer Identity and Access Management

 MAC – Mandatory Access Control